dotnet/docs-maui/docs/android/deployment/publish-cli.md

 dotnet publish -f net6.0-android -c Release -p:AndroidSigningKeyPass=mypassword -p:AndroidSigningStorePass=mypassword
 ```

 Both the `AndroidSigningKeyPass` and `AndroidSigningStorePass` properties support `env:` and `file:` prefixes that can be used to specify an environment variable or file that contains the password.
-This provide a way to prevent the password from appearing in build logs.
+Specifying the password in this way prevents it from appearing in build logs.

 For example, to use an environment variable named `AndroidSigningPassword`: